 When you own rental residential properties, you have responsibilities you must answer to.

-A property manager or property management services can take on most of those burdens.
+A property management company can take on most of those burdens.

-Once that is decided, it makes it obvious whether or not you need help managing the property.
+Once that is decided, it makes it obvious whether or not you need the services of a property management company.